-Certain of the Corporation's drilling fluid systems may become obsolete or experience a decrease in demand through the introduction of competing products that are lower in cost, exhibit enhanced performance characteristics or are determined by the market to be more preferable for environmental or other reasons.
+Certain of the Corporation's drilling fluid systems and products or production chemical solutions may become obsolete or experience a decrease in demand through the introduction of competing products that are lower in cost, exhibit enhanced performance characteristics or are determined by the market to be more preferable for environmental or other reasons.
 The Corporation will need to keep current with the changing market for drilling fluids and technological and regulatory changes.
 If the Corporation fails to do so, Shareholders may be negatively affected.